samarpitadas/Game-Corner/README.md

 cd game-corner
 ```

 ### NOTE: These games are currenty available only on your PC and desktops.
-Responsiveness and touch sensitivity features are to be added later.
+Touch sensitivity features are to be added later.